Skip to main content

 Weed

-When to Stop Smoking Weed While You’re Pregnant
+Marijuana Safety: When To Stop Smoking Weed While Pregnant

 It truly is a challenge today to have a conversation about natural medicine without at least mentioning weed.
 A plant used as a patented medicine as early as the 19th Century, weed has since become synonymous with treating a wide array of ailments in nearly every category of patient: but what about pregnant women?